Ultimate guide to choosing pet food. What should be in your pet food- (PART 0)

 |Vitamin A||Liver, fish, eggs||Vision, skin and hair|

 |Vitamin D||oily fish (tuna) and liver||Bone growth, calcium and phosphorus regulation|

 |Vitamin K||Intestinal bacteria in pets can produce this but not in sufficient quantities.
 Liver, meat, kelp, egg yolk||Blood clotting and normal blood functions|

-Common sources include animal bone, meat, fish, eggs and for some minerals, you can find them in green vegetables e.g. broccoli and spinach.
+Common sources of minerals include animal bone, meat, fish, eggs and for some minerals, you can find them in green vegetables e.g. broccoli and spinach.

 Wait!
 Don’t go to the store and pick up the bag of pet food with the highest ‘ash’ content just yet.

-So how about Carbohydrates in pet food for dogs and cats?
+Is Carbohydrates required in pet food for dogs and cats?

 Let’s create a rule – if you are to going to feed any carbs for dogs and cats, it should be minimal.

-Usually at this point, other analysis on pet food that we see stop.
+Usually at this point, other analysis on pet food stop their research.
 Look at the back of most dry pet foods and you will see that they are likely missing the next 2 components: guaranteed probiotics and enzymes.